vishvAsa/notes/skills/plant-growing/farms/ajay-farm.md

 {{< figure src="../../images/palekar-36ft-grid.png" title="" class="thumbnail">}}

 ### Crop rotation
 In each 8 foot strip, cattle fodder (maize) is grown, alternated with nava-graha pulses (which do nitrogen fixation).

+nava-graha pulses - (bengAl gram, wheat, horse gram, green gram, rice, white beans, black sesame, chickpeas, black gram)

-Every week, a particular strip is cleared, fertilized with jIvAmRta, tilled and sown (with a hand-pushed power tiller).
+Every week, a particular strip is cleared, fertilized with bIjAmRta, tilled and sown (with a hand-pushed power tiller).

 ### Watering
 - Water comes from a borewell.